#1 Plastic Fabrication Company In California

 • Cell membrane functions

-While the terms antimicrobial plastics and antibacterial plastics are often used interchangeably, there is a slight difference in their functions.
 The latter only protects against bacteria, while the former protects against a wider range of microorganisms (bacteria, algae, fungi, and micro-animals like dust mites).

 How Does an Antimicrobial Plastic Work Essentially?

-Where it is important to protect the end product from microorganisms, antimicrobial plastic additives are added to the plastic.
 Once the bacteria come into contact with the surface of the product, they struggle to produce energy, grow, or self-replicate.
 These organisms are killed off in simpler terms.

 Benefits of Antimicrobial Plastics